Relationships & Sex Education

 Department for Education

-A Press Statement on 8th June 2020 announced changes to the implementation of the new RSE Guidelines.
+A Press Statement on 8th June 2020 announced changes to the implementation of the new RSE Guidelines with important guidance for school on ensuring parents are involved in a robust consultation process on the implementation of RSE.

 “Materials which suggest that non-conformity to gender stereotypes should be seen as synonymous with having a different gender identity should not be used and you should not work with external agencies or organisations that produce such material.”